Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Executing basic package management operations via the command line

-- Utilizing aptitude key bindings
+- Using aptitude key bindings

 - Navigating package views in aptitude

-- Configuring search method options in aptitude
+- Search options with aptitude

-- Applying aptitude regex patterns
+- Using aptitude regex patterns

 - Resolving dependencies with aptitude